websight-io/docs/docs/docs/release-notes/websight-cms/index.md

 #### Page Editor

-- Fixed an issue with component drag & drop - in some cases component can't be dropped on a selected container.
+- Fixed an issue with component drag-and-drop - in some cases component can't be dropped on a selected container.
 - Fixed an issue with the editor layout caused by a faulty component included on a page.

 #### Page and Asset Management